WCF Service Publishing

 If you are using IIS7.0 or later, you can publish WCF services with non-HTTP bindings to IIS.
 You need to do some pre-configurations.
 For more information, please see the topics at Hosting in Windows Process Activation Service.

 Publishing to local IIS requires administrator privilege, because IIS requires running in Administrator account.
 If a user without administrator privilege opens WCF Service Publishing, IIS is not available as a target location.
-Publishing to File System, FTP Site, or Remote Site works without administrator privilege.
+Publishing to File System, or FTP Site works without administrator privilege.